leylabmpi/StrainVis/README.md

 3. **Start the Bokeh server on the remote server:**
 From within the activated conda SynTracker_Vis environment, run the following command:
 `panel serve syntracker_vis.py --port 5006 --websocket-max-message-size 524288000 &`
-Note that it is important not to use the --show option when SynTracker runs on a remote machine.

 4. **Open the application in the local browser:** SynTrackerVis should be accessible under: http://localhost:5006/syntracker_vis .

 ## Input

 #### Mandatory input:
-SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple genomes.
+SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple species.
 Note that if the file is bigger than 300 Mb, it cannot be selected via the FileInput widget, but it's full path should be typed into the TextInput field.